 new landscapes/ residency start date: July 2016/

 I was more than hungry for a change of scene.
-Born and bred, and having never lived any where else, I had become far too over-familiar with Manchester; for me it is like walking around a giant living diary.
+Born and bred in Manchester, and having never lived any where else, I had become far too over-familiar with my home city; for me it is like walking around a giant living diary.
 It had become too much an archeology of my self; layers of memories over the years inhabiting every iota of physical and psychological space.
 I’d had enough.

-London is a blank sheet; I walk around anonymously and there are constant new beginnings and stimuli vying for my attention, I am rejuvenated by the fever pitch that eventually exhausts most people (and may eventually exhaust me).
-I feel lucky and slightly disbelieving to be here, but I also feel I’ve earned my new landscape, with its fresh perspectives, and I’m absorbing everything, leaving my stale shadows behind for a while.
+London is a blank sheet; I walk around anonymously and there are constant new beginnings and stimuli vying for my attention, I feel slightly disbelieving to be here, but I also feel I’ve earned my new landscape, with its fresh perspectives, and I’m absorbing everything, leaving my stale shadows behind for a while.

 another concrete room/